 - Professional occupation or role in a company

-Demographic segmentation provides objective information on who is interested in your product or service.
-While it’s best to use other methods of segmentation as well, demographics provide an excellent starting point for marketers to group their audience.
+Demographic segmentation provides objective information on who is interested in your product or service and serves as an excellent starting point for advanced grouping.

-Here are a couple examples of how demographic segmentation can be used:
+Here are a couple of powerful examples of how it is used today:

-Demographic segmentation provides excellent initial information, but to understand the customer thought process, you need to use other segmentation methods too.
+Demographic segmentation provides valuable initial information, but to understand a customer’s psychological motivations, you need to use other segmentation methods as well.

 Companies generally divide psychographic segments based on: